icon

 Hyperscaler clouds can be complex to manage.
 They offer a wide range of features and services, which can be overwhelming for some users.
 Also, hyperscalers’ extensive customer base might lead to challenges in obtaining personalized support and prompt responses, particularly for smaller businesses.

-If you use a hyperscaler cloud, you may become locked in to that vendor.
+If you use a hyperscaler cloud, you may become locked into that vendor.
 This means that you may have difficulty moving your applications to another cloud provider if you decide to switch.
 Migrating data in and out of hyperscalers can result in additional expenses, which can be a concern for businesses with significant data transfer needs.
+Hyperscalers like AWS, Azure, and others may charge high egress fees for moving data out of their platforms, which can make it cost-prohibitive to switch to a different cloud provider.
+This lock-in can limit flexibility and make it challenging for organizations to take advantage of innovations and cost savings that may be available from other cloud service providers.

 Unpredictable pricing